20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 In fact, it still remains the smallest nano fish species in the world overall discovered to date.

 Paedocypris Progenetica has a thin and somewhat transparent body with rather weird pelvic fins that have clutching pads that males use to grab the females during mating.
+This unique feature makes it a fascinating subject for those interested in unique freshwater fish.

 It is considered the cousin of the Paedomorphic Cyprinid fish family because they share similar features like an unprotected brain (their narrow frontals are the reason for this).